How To Tax A Car: The Online Car Tax Guide

 Some alternative fuel vehicles, typically electric vehicles, require no tax whatsoever to be paid (those with CO2 emissions of less than 50g/km and costing less than £40,000 to be more specific).

-Those with emissions over 50g/km will only have to pay tax in the first year – after that it’s totally free.
+Electric vehicles with emissions over 50g/km will only have to pay tax in the first year – after that, it’s totally free.
 No wonder efficient cars are more popular than ever.

 NOTE: If you would like to check rates and find out which band your vehicle is in, just skip to how to use Parker’s car tax checker to check how much tax to pay.